-Any current HWS student can apply.
-All majors and levels of experience are welcome.
-If interested, students can simply fill out the application and describe his or her idea.
-Applications will be reviewed by our student committee and selected for innovativeness and viability.
-If selected, students must commit for the full six weeks.
+Any current HWS student can apply, and ALL majors and levels of experience are welcome.
+If interested, simply fill out the application and describe your idea.
+If you apply, it is important that you commit for the full six weeks.
 Sessions are typically 90 minutes.
-The lab takes 8-10 students each spring semester.

-The IdeaLab has assembled an array of faculty and staff to instruct workshops in topics such as idea creation, product development, cost structure and strategic planning.
-Additionally, we will tap into our alumni network for expertise in areas such as marketing, design or sustainability.
-The lab will be a space for students to gather and work towards innovative ideas.
-Students will receive peer feedback, instructor challenge, mentor expertise and potential funding to support the implementation of his or her idea.
+The IdeaLab has assembled an array of faculty and staff to instruct workshops in topics such as idea creation, customer discovery, market segmentation, cost structure and strategic planning.
+Additionally, we will tap into our alumni network for expertise in marketing, design or management.
+You’ll receive peer feedback, instructor challenge, mentor expertise and potential funding to support the implementation of your idea.

 How does the funding work?

-There is a pool of $3000.
-At the end of the six weeks, lab participants will submit a final proposal.
-Our student committee in coordination with the CCL will review the proposals and allocate the funding.
-All committee decisions are final.
+There is an IdeaLab investment pool of $3000.
+At the end of the six weeks, lab participants interested in continuing to advance their idea can submit a proposal to our Student Investment Committee and pitch their proposal.
 Funding will vary from individual to individual.